Nykenik24/love2d-tools/README.md

 ```bash
 git submodule add https://github.com/Nykenik24/love2d-tools.git path/to/library
 ```
+You can also download the latest release, but if you want the latest modules and features, i recomend cloning or adding as a submodule.
+I don't make a release every time i add a module, only when i make patches or release various modules.

 2. Require the library in your `main.lua` or the file where you load libraries.
 ```lua